 North of Penengahan and Jimmy's Right the highway leaves the coast and winds it's way through the mountainous jungle for 40km before returning to the coast at Pantai Batas Manola.

 The stretch of coast from Pantai Batas Manola to Kaur, north of Bintuhan, is well worth exploring.
 There are a number of surf breaks in the Bintuhan area, but the 9 hr return drive and difficulty in predicting the swell stops most day trippers from Krui.

 Visiting this area it's immediately noticable that you have moved beyond the influences of foreign tourist ventures and have now become immersed in a genuine Indonesian experience.

 South of Pantai Siging Bengkunat

-In 2017 locals have reported that to explore the area south of Pantai Siging Bengkunat you will need to be accompanied by a driver who can ensure your security.
+There is little tourist information on what lies south of Bengkunat.
+Locals have reported (2019) that to explore Bengkunat Belimbing district you will need to be accompanied by a driver who knows the area well

 Once you step beyond the well worn track the language barrier could become a challenge.
 In some areas and villages the local dialect is more commonly used than the official language of Indonesia.